 The redemption part of this process takes the longest to get familiar with and involves the most time in executing.
 After all, it can render your hard-earned points essentially useless if you screw up the redemption end of things.

-The steps in the guide below will take you through the whole process of MTH from beginning to end.
-If you’re completely new to award travel, you’ll have enough knowledge of the process after going through these steps to start on your own journey to MTH and let your travel dreams come true.
+The steps in the guide below will take you through the whole process from beginning to end.
+If you’re completely new to award travel, you’ll have enough knowledge of the process after going through these steps to start on your own journey to allowing your own travel dreams come true.